 Lortab withdrawal symptoms can include:

 - Muscle aches

 - Runny nose

-There’s also the risk of relapse and overdose that occur.
-It can be difficult to go through Lortab withdrawal symptoms, and if people do go for a period of time without using but then relapse, they are at a higher risk of an overdose because of their reduced tolerance.
+Lortab withdrawal isn’t usually life-threatening, but risks and complications are still possible.
+One possible complication occurs when people become dehydrated during withdrawal due to nausea, vomiting and diarrhea.
+There’s also the risk of relapse and overdose.
+It can be difficult to go through Lortab withdrawal symptoms, making relapses common.
+Further, if someone does go through a period of sobriety but then relapses, they are at a higher risk of an overdose because their body is no longer used to Lortab.

 Lortab Detox in Colorado